 Without it, I’d be a constant burden - asking friends, family and colleagues to drive me places and wait for me to do things.

 Without public transport I wouldn’t have found employment

 When I was job hunting, I often travelled for job interviews.
 I was so committed to getting employed, I was willing to move to a new part of the country.

 Without public transport, I wouldn’t have been able to attend interviews, or have the chance to meet potential employers.

 Thankfully, I was offered a job in my home city.
-To avoid getting two buses to and from work, I decided to move home, about 15 minutes’ walk away.
-This gave me and Carlo some exercise too, instead of sitting on buses for over two hours every day.
+To avoid getting 2 buses to and from work, I decided to move home, about 15 minutes’ walk away.
+This gave me and Carlo some exercise too, instead of sitting on buses for over 2 hours every day.